Eureka (hotel and casino): Eureka

 In February 2013, the Eureka hosted an off-road vehicle event on vacant land adjacent to the resort.
 The event was attended by 7,000 people, and included Nitro Circus rider Tanner Godfrey breaking a Guinness World Record for longest jump on an ATV.
 Later that year, the resort allowed the installation of a radio transmitter on its roof to expand coverage for KNPR.

 After two years of consideration, the Lee family announced in October 2015 that they would sell their interest in the Eureka to its 550 workers through an Employee Stock Ownership Plan (ESOP).
 Greg Lee said that the gaming industry had been stagnant since 2007, and that an ESOP would allow the Eureka to strategize future growth.
 The sale would also allow employees to earn certain retirement benefits via the resort's profits.
 The Lee family had always considered the employees to be part of their own family, with Greg Lee stating, "Many of them have been with us since my father and mother first opened the Eureka in 1997.
 The ESOP makes the Eureka even more of a 'family business' and honors the employees' contributions to our success."

 The sale was approved by the Nevada Gaming Control Board and the Nevada Gaming Commission in November 2015.
 Two months later, the Mesquite City Council unanimously approved the transfer of gaming and liquor licenses to the ESOP.
 The Eureka is one of two casinos in the United States to be owned through an ESOP, the other being the Casino Queen in East St. Louis, Illinois.
 Lee remained as the chief executive officer of the Eureka, while Andre Carrier remained as chief operating officer and also serves as trustee of the ESOP.
 As of 2017, the casino is managed by Rancho Mesquite Casino Company.

 Doris Lee, one of the founders of the property, died of lymphoma in 2018, at the age of 98.

 In 2018 and 2019, the Eureka was included on Fortune's Top 100 Medium Workplaces, a list consisting of U.S. businesses with less than 1,000 workers.
 Eureka employees told Fortune, "We are one huge family and deeply care for one another."

+A $40 million renovation of the casino floor and hotel rooms began in 2024.
+The property also plans to eventually build retail and residential space on 35 acre, located behind the casino building.